DFXswiss/services/CONTRIBUTING.md

 `.github/pr-guard.json`. `dfx pr guard` is
 [wired in](https://github.com/DFXswiss/agent/blob/278732be433b97096cf5df48b80c3e581446940a/docs/a38-guard.md#how-fork-github-actions-are-meant-to-work).

+This is a **public** repository.
+GitHub-hosted runners execute the heavy suite (Jest, `build:dev`, `widget:dev`, handbook smoke, full-stack E2E, CodeQL).
+A38 does not replace those GitHub checks.
+The author report only covers the light local jobs in `.github/a38.json` (`npm run lint` and `npm run format:md:check`).
+Do not run Jest, production builds, widget builds, handbook Docker, or full-stack E2E locally for A38.

-Draft pull requests run the PR CI jobs (GitHub may hold fork runs as `action_required`).
+Draft pull requests run the GitHub PR CI jobs (GitHub may hold fork runs as `action_required`).
 Ready does not start CI.
-After a fresh A38 enforce pass on the current head, `dfx pr guard` approves those waiting initial runs, then sets Ready when required jobs are green and the PR is mergeable.
+After a fresh A38 enforce pass on the current head, `dfx pr guard` approves those waiting initial runs, then sets Ready when required GitHub jobs are green and the PR is mergeable.
 The merger does not click Approve and run workflows.
 Do not ask a maintainer to approve workflow runs.
-Post the A38 report on the current head.
+Post the light A38 report on the current head.

 ### Test architecture